PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 var app = builder.Build();
  ```

- To Resolve UseSqlServer and UseLazyLoadingProxies install the folloiwing nugets in Api project
+ To Resolve UseSqlServer and UseLazyLoadingProxies install the following nugets in Api project

  ```
 Install-Package Microsoft.EntityFrameworkCore